 While it’s important to keep your joints moving, it’s also important to avoid situations that put excessive stress or strain on your joints, as that can increase your risk of injury and make your joints deteriorate faster.
 Avoiding joint stress will also lead to less pain and help your joints work better, longer.

 Just as there is no single definition of a healthy body, there is no single definition of a healthy weight – it’s unique for each individual based on body composition, age, sex, lifestyle and other conditions.
 The best way to determine an appropriate weight for you is to consult with a healthcare professional.

-Carrying excess weight increases the risk of developing OA in your load-bearing joints (knees, hips, ankles, spine, feet), and increases the rate at which these conditions progress.
-Excess weight has also been linked to OA of the hand, indicating that there is also a metabolic link to the disease, so achieving and maintaining a healthy weight is critical.
+Carrying excess body weight increases the risk of developing osteoarthritis in your load-bearing joints (knees, hips, ankles, spine, feet), and increases the rate at which this condition progresses.
+Excess weight has also been linked to osteoarthritis of the hand, indicating that there is also a metabolic link to the disease even in non-weight-bearing joints, so achieving and maintaining a healthy weight is critical.
 To learn more about the effect of excess weight on osteoarthritis, visit our flourish article “Can Decreasing Weight Decrease Pain?”